 We recommend using the IRS Data Retrieval Tool to electronically import your tax data into your FAFSA.
 Click here for more detailed guidance on the IRS Data Retrieval Tool.

 If a FAFSA is selected for verification, and the family did not use the IRS Data Retrieval Tool to provide income data, a Tax Return Transcript from the IRS will be required.
 Be sure to request a Tax Return Transcript as opposed to a Tax Account Transcript.
 For information on how to request an IRS tax transcript, go to Requesting a Tax Transcript.

 Certain filers will not be able to utilize the IRS Data Retrieval Tool.
 These filers should manually enter their tax information.
 You will be unable to use the Data Retrieval Tool if:

-NEW FOR 2017-2018 - Parents and students who indicate on the FAFSA that they will not/did not file a 2015 tax return will be required to provide documentation from the IRS to support their non-filer status.
+NEW REQUIREMENT- Parents and independent students who indicate on the FAFSA that they will not/did not file a 2018 tax return will be required to provide documentation from the IRS to support their non-filer status.
 You may be able to request the Verification of Non-filing Letter at www.irs.gov.
 If you are not able to use this tool, you must request the letter using the 4506-T form.